shrutisharma27/7targets-docs/_posts/2020-01-13-lead-responses.md

 `Engaged` lead is someone who has opened 1 or more emails.
 `Processed` followup is completed as per the schedule and there was no response from the lead.
 `Out of office` received an out of office from the lead.
 Assistant will restart the followup after lead returns back to office.
 `Deactivated` lead responded back asking to stop sending emails.
+Lead email id is invalid as verified by the assistant.
+Email sent to the lead bounced.
 `Unsubscribed` lead used the unsubscribed link in the email or responded asking to unsubscribe.
 `Responded` state for the lead conveys that there is some response from the lead and Assistant was not able to categorize it to one of the above.
 `Pending` means Assistant is still validating the email address of the lead.